FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Introduction

-The 3D Morphable Model (3DMM) was introduced in the seminal work of Blanz and Vetter~\cite{Blanz1999AMM} and uses Principal Component Analysis (PCA) to model the complex facial shapes and textures of 200 facial scans.
-Since then, there has been tremendous progress in retrieving 3D facial information from a monocular image like large-scale statistical models utilizing hundreds of subjects \cite{booth2018large,paysan20093d,FLAME:SiggraphAsia2017}.
-Even though most statistical models can accurately reconstruct the facial shape, they do not perform well in capturing the facial texture~\cite{booth2018large}.
-More recently, Generative Adversarial Networks (GANs)~\cite{NIPS2014_5ca3e9b1}, and particularly the style-based generators~\cite{DBLP:journals/corr/abs-1812-04948,Karras2019stylegan2,Karras2020ada}, have demonstrated effectiveness in capturing intricate frequencies.
-This success has resulted in numerous subsequent studies combining these methods with 3DMMs~\cite{Gecer_2019_CVPR,gecer2021fast,Gecer_2021_CVPR}, where the facial texture is modeled as a UV map.
-Those methods include a fitting phase that involves optimizing a loss function.
-Additionally, some approaches generate high-fidelity facial reconstructions via implicit representations~\cite{Gao-portraitnerf,zhuang2021mofanerf, hong2021headnerf, Galanakis_2023_WACV, Or-El_2022_CVPR,Chan_2022_CVPR}, while others focus on relightable facial reconstructions~\cite{stratou2011effect, Lattas_2020_CVPR, lattas2021avatarme++}.
-A fundamental challenge inherent in optimization fitting methods is their susceptibility to outliers~\cite{li2023robust}.
-Furthermore, despite the remarkable performance achieved by GAN-based generative facial models, they still suffer from problems like unstable training and mode collapse~\cite{NIPS2016_8a3363ab,kodali2017convergence}.
+Since the introduction of the first 3D Morphable Model (3DMM)~\cite{Blanz1999AMM}, there has been tremendous progress in retrieving 3D facial shape information from a monocular image thanks to large-scale statistical models utilizing hundreds of subjects \cite{booth2018large,paysan20093d,FLAME:SiggraphAsia2017}.
+More recently, Generative Adversarial Networks (GANs)~\cite{NIPS2014_5ca3e9b1}, and particularly the style-based generators~\cite{DBLP:journals/corr/abs-1812-04948,Karras2019stylegan2,Karras2020ada}, have demonstrated effectiveness in capturing intricate facial frequencies resulting into numerous subsequent studies~\cite{Gecer_2019_CVPR,gecer2021fast,Gecer_2021_CVPR}.
+A fundamental challenge inherent in optimization fitting methods is their susceptibility to outliers, requiring to heuristically initialize the GAN’s $\mathbf{z}$ or $\mathbf{w}$ embedding for the back-propagation during inference to avoid instabilities~\cite{li2023robust}.
+Additionally, they suffer from problems like unstable training and mode collapse~\cite{NIPS2016_8a3363ab,kodali2017convergence}.